wu-hongjun/wu-hongjun/README.md

 ### About
 😄 - Hi there!
-I'm Hongjun Wu (he/him), a technical artist and researcher at Cornell Tech!
+I'm Hongjun Wu (he/they), a technical artist and AI researcher from Cornell Tech!

 😍 - My Cat: [river.ps](https://www.instagram.com/river.ps/) :)